 Interferon gamma is a medicine that stimulates the immune system.
-It can reduce symptoms of atopic dermatitis such as redness, swelling, itching, and dry skin.
+It can reduce symptoms of atopic dermatitis.
+These symptoms include redness, swelling, itching, and dry skin.
 But this medicine is only used to treat severe atopic dermatitis that doesn't respond to other treatment.

-When injected under the skin surface (subcutaneously), interferon gamma significantly improves atopic dermatitis symptoms for 4 out of 5 people.1 A common side effect is flu-like illness during the early days of treatment.
+This medicine is given as a shot under the skin surface (subcutaneously).
+These shots significantly improve atopic dermatitis symptoms for 4 out of 5 people.footnote 1 A common side effect is flu-like illness during the early days of treatment.

-Although interferon gamma injections are considered safe and effective for many people who have severe atopic dermatitis, they aren't widely used because of their inconvenience and expense.
-But if you have severe symptoms that have not responded to other treatments, injections are worth considering.
+These shots are considered safe and effective for many people who have severe atopic dermatitis.
+But they aren't widely used.
+That's because they cost a lot and can be inconvenient to use.
+But if you have severe symptoms that have not gotten better with other treatments, the shots are worth considering.

 Primary Medical Reviewer Adam Husney, MD - Family Medicine